Skip to main content

 The central surfing block accommodates the Surf School Reception, Surf Shop, Health Spa, Wetsuit area as well as a High-Performance Centre and offices.
 Visitors are greeted at the reception area with views out over the water.

 A standalone changing block based on a ‘changing village’ concept offers unisex and fully inclusive facilities for all visitors including large groups and families.
-The user's experience and privacy is fully respected through the provision of individual changing and shower cubicles for up to fifty people.
+The user's experience and privacy is fully respected through the provision of individual changing and shower cubicles.
 External changing rooms and WCs are also provided.

 The High-Performance Centre provides space for training and video analysis.
 The space is completely open plan with natural light and direct access to outside.
 A higher ceiling also allows flexibility for a range of activities including skipping ropes and plyometric jumps.